 Anxiety is a common non-motor symptom of PD.
 It is important to note that anxiety is not simply a reaction to the diagnosis of Parkinson’s, but is instead a part of the disease itself, caused by changes in the brain chemistry of the brain.
 As many as two out of five people with PD will experience one of these forms:

-- Generalized Anxiety Disorder: Generalized anxiety disorder (GAD) is characterized by feelings of nervousness and recurring thoughts of worry and fear.
+- Generalized Anxiety Disorder: The most common anxiety disorder in people with Parkinson’s.
+It is characterized by excessive, uncontrollable and often irrational worry about everyday things that is disproportionate to the actual source of worry.
+(GAD) is characterized by feelings of nervousness and recurring thoughts of worry and fear.
 This worrying is in excess of what would normally be expected given the situation and often leaves the person feeling out of control.
 Physical symptoms that may accompany these feelings include butterflies in the stomach and nausea, trouble breathing or swallowing, racing of the heart, sweating and increased tremors.

 - A sudden, discrete period of intense anxiety, mounting physiological arousal, fear, stomach problems and discomfort that is associated with a variety of somatic and cognitive symptoms.
 The onset of this episode may have no obvious triggers.: Anxiety, or panic, attacks usually start suddenly with a sense of severe physical and emotional distress.
 Individuals may feel as if they cannot breathe or are having a heart attack.
 They may feel they are experiencing a medical emergency.
 These episodes usually last a few minutes to an hour, particularly when associated with “off” periods, though they can last for longer periods of time.